CheckPointSW-Community/CPX-2025-automation-ws/README.md

 ```bash
 ansible-playbook myobject-playbook.yml -i inventory.yml
 ```
-Go to the Web based Smart Console in Smart-1 Cloud and see the changes applied by Ansible.
+Go to  Web Smart Console **"admin/Cpwins1!"**, see the changes applied by Ansible.

 Change the color to your object in **myobjects/main.yml** and re-run the playbook, notice that the status reported for the task is "changed: [mgmt]".

-Go to the Web based Smart Console and see the changes applied by Ansible.
+Go to Web Smart Console **"admin/Cpwins1!"**, see the changes applied by Ansible.

 Set the state of the object in **myobjects/main.yml** to absent
 ```yaml